scylladb/scylla-manager/docs/source/backup/backup.rst

 Perform a dry run of a backup
 =============================

-We recommend to use ``--dry-run`` parameter prior scheduling a backup.
+We recommend to use ``--dry-run`` parameter prior to scheduling a backup.
 It's a useful way to verify whether all necessary prerequisites are fulfilled.
 Add the parameter to the end of your backup command, so if it works, you can erase it and schedule the backup with no need to make any other changes.